KwanMan/tkwan.xyz/src/pages/reading-list.md

-# 📖 Some books I've been reading
+# 📖 Some things I've been reading recently

-I've always wanted to write about books I've read.
-Not reviews, but how it changed how I thought, how I looked at the world.
-I have a lot of random notes dotted around, snippets of paragraphs I've attempted, mostly incomprehensible to anyone by myself, but I've decided to post them all here, as I come across them.
-I've begun trying to list everything I remember reading (read: found in my Amazon order history) in the past few years.
+I always try to keep a fiction and a non-fiction going at the same time.

 ### Right now
 - Originals: How Non-conformists Change the World, by Adam Grant